prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 # DRAFT GUIDELINES -- THESE ARE SUBJECT TO CHANGE

 These are the guidelines for the TREC 2014 microblog track, which is the fourth running of the track.
-This year's track will consist of a single task: tweet timeline generation (TTG).
+In addition to temporally-anchored ad hoc retrieval (same as last year), this year's track will consist of an additional new task: tweet timeline generation (TTG).

 Note that to participate in the track you need to be a registered participant in TREC 2014.
 See [http://trec.nist.gov/pubs/call2013.html](http://trec.nist.gov/pubs/call2014.html) for details.
 TREC becomes closed to new participants in late May or early June.